cilium/cilium/Documentation/operations/troubleshooting.rst

 ~~~~~~~~~~~~~~~

 If a particular Cilium pod is not in running state, the status and health of
-the agent on that node can be retrieved by running ``cilium status`` in the
+the agent on that node can be retrieved by running ``cilium-dbg status`` in the
 context of that pod:

 .. code-block:: shell-session

-   $ kubectl -n kube-system exec cilium-2hq5z -- cilium status
+   $ kubectl -n kube-system exec cilium-2hq5z -- cilium-dbg status
    KVStore:                Ok   etcd: 1/1 connected: http://demo-etcd-lab--a.etcd.tgraf.test1.lab.corp.isovalent.link:2379 - 3.2.5 (Leader)
    ContainerRuntime:       Ok   docker daemon: OK
    Kubernetes:             Ok   OK